-The Company's activity is linked to the interests of the Bolsas y Mercados Españoles Group (hereafter BME Group), the parent of which is Bolsas y Mercados Españoles, Sociedad Holding de Mercados y Sistemas Financieros, S.A. - Sociedad Unipersonal, with registered office at Plaza de la Lealtad, no 1, Madrid, and this company is responsible for the preparation of the consolidated financial statements.
+The Company's activity is linked to the interests of the Bolsas y Mercados Españoles Group (hereafter BME Group), the parent of which is Bolsas y Mercados Españoles, Sociedad Holding de Mercados y Sistemas Financieros, S.A. - Sociedad Unipersonal (hereinafter referred to as "Bolsas y Mercados Españoles" or "BME"), with registered office at Plaza de la Lealtad, n.o 1, Madrid, and this company is responsible for the preparation of the consolidated financial statements.
 The Group combines all the Spanish companies that manage the securities registration, clearing and settlement systems, central counterparties, secondary markets and multilateral trading systems.
-Bolsas y Mercados Españoles Group's consolidated financial statements for 2022 were authorised for issue by the Directors at the meeting of its Board of Directors held on 27 February 2023.
-The 2021 consolidated financial statements were authorised for issue by the Directors at the meeting of its Board of Directors held on 28 February 2022, approved by the sole shareholder of Bolsas y Mercados Españoles on 31 March 2022 and filed with the Commercial Registry of Madrid.
+Bolsas y Mercados Españoles Group's consolidated annual accounts for 2023 were authorised for issue by the Directors at the meeting of its Board of Directors held on 26 February 2024.
+The 2022 consolidated annual accounts were authorised for issue by the Directors at the meeting of its Board of Directors held on 27 February 2023, approved by the sole shareholder of Bolsas y Mercados Españoles on 20 April 2023 and filed with the Commercial Registry of Madrid.

-As described in note 1 of the consolidated financial statements of the Bolsas y Mercados Españoles Group for the 2022 fiscal year, SIX Group AG obtained control of BME on 16 June 2020 following the publication of the results of the voluntary tender offer for all the shares of BME.
+As described in Note 1 of the consolidated annual accounts of the Bolsas y Mercados Españoles Group for the 2023 fiscal year, SIX Group AG obtained control of BME on 16 June 2020 following the publication of the results of the voluntary tender offer for all the shares of BME.
 SIX Group AG, BME's sole shareholder from 10 September 2020 to 17 November 2022, is incorporated under the laws of Switzerland, with registered office at Hardturmstrasse 201, CH-8005 Zurich, Switzerland.
-It is filed with the Commercial Registry of the Canton of Zurich.
+It is on file at the Commercial Register of the Canton of Zurich.
 SIX Group AG is the parent of a group of companies (SIX Group) that operates the infrastructure of Switzerland's stock markets and, as of 16 June 2020, Spain's stock markets.

 With effect from 17 November 2022, SIX Group AG transferred 100% of the shares in the share capital of BME to SIX Exchange Group AG (hereinafter, "SIX"), also a member of SIX Group.
 SIX Exchange Group AG is a company incorporated under the laws of Switzerland, with registered office at Hardturmstrasse 201, CH-8005 Zurich, Switzerland.
-It is filed with the Commercial Registry of the Canton of Zurich.
+It is filed with the Commercial Register of the Canton of Zurich.